DaniNiamut/ict-f0ntys-internship/README.md

 # Bayesian Optimization For Robot Chemistry Lab
 This repository contains implementations of bayesian optimization, data pre-processing, and dimension reduction as functions or classes in Python.
 The goals are to provide the following implementations such that they are suitable for both individual use and automation in a robot chemistry lab setting:
-1. Function to preprocess data collected by the Rolfes Group.
+1. Function to preprocess data collected by the Roelfes Group.
 2. Single-Objective and Multi-Objective optimizers using Bayesian Optimization.
 3. Dimension reduction implementation which is compatible with the output of the pre-processed function and the input or output of the Single-Objective optimizer.<p>

-We also intend to evaluate the performance of our full implementation on a highly dimensional mixed categorical-continuous space representative of the Rolfes Group use case.<p>
+We also intend to evaluate the performance of our full implementation on a highly dimensional mixed categorical-continuous space representative of the Roelfes Group use case.<p>
 ## Context
 ### Fontys Robotlab Research
 The RobotLab program ‘Big Chemistry’ has received over 90 million euros from the National Growth Fund to position the Netherlands as a global leader in chemical robotics combined with artificial intelligence.
 By building an autonomous ‘RobotLab’, large numbers of experiments can be carried out, yielding large datasets on properties of molecular systems.
 The aim is to train new algorithms to predict the properties of molecular systems, e.g. solubility, phase separation, critical micelle concentration, smell, toxicity, and reaction rates. <p>